-- a) The height of dwellings should be limited to no more than 2 floors, though some houses having 21⁄2 floors will be acceptable if the design is sympathetic with the surroundings, and provided those dwellings having 21⁄2 floors do not dominate the development. - b) New developments should include a mix of sympathetic styles avoiding a predominance of a few standardised designs, and avoiding monotony.
+- a) The height of dwellings should be limited to no more than 2 floors, though some houses having 21⁄2 floors will be acceptable if the design is sympathetic with the surroundings, and provided those dwellings having 21⁄2 floors do not dominate the development. - b) New developments should include a mix of sympathetic styles avoiding a predominance of a few standardised designs and avoiding monotony.
 Designs which capture and reflect the distinctiveness of the village will be encouraged. - c) Building materials should generally and where appropriate be in keeping with the existing materials in the vicinity of the development site.
 Brick size and colour, mortar colour, and roof materials will all be features to be considered.
 Roof design is to follow traditional practices avoiding a low pitch.
 Roof tiles should follow the examples in existing developments such as those in the St Catharines Way area.
-Flat roofs can be more difficult and expensive to repair and will be permitted on single-storey new-builds and on single-storey extensions to existing dwellings only if they preserve an established attractive view of the countryside.
-Flat roof extensions of two or more storeys will not normally be permitted, particularly in visible locations.
+The use of flat roofs on new build and on extensions to existing developments is discouraged unless their use preserves an established, attractive view of the countryside which might otherwise be lost.